use-ink/ink/MONTHLY_UPDATE.md

 has graduated from its private beta ‒ the site is now in public beta!

-This means that the site is now indexed by search engines and can be browser without any user account.
+This means that the site is now indexed by search engines and can be browsed without any user account.

 If you have any questions regarding ink! or smart contracts on Substrate this is the place to be.